Solving Core Bug Issues on Unsupported RightAngle Versions

 If you are not familiar with the Business Rules concept around RightAngle, I can almost guarantee your environment has some already.
 These are pieces of functionality which allow you to add custom logic into various points of an entity’s lifecycle.
 In RightAngle, those entities include deals, movements, orders, etc.

 This capability gives you the flexibility to inject resolutions during the saving of those entities, updating, creation, etc. This offers a consistent and deterministic way to resolve data bugs by cleaning them up before they hit your database.
 The downside depends on the narrowness of your scenario.
-These rules can be complex to write and only impact the buggy data.
-Adding too many can also increase the time it takes to work with those entities, as the more rules that run can increase the processing time (e.g., saving your work).
+Words of caution: these rules can be complex to write to only impact the buggy data.
+And adding too many can also increase the time it takes to work with those entities, as the more rules that run can increase the processing time (e.g., saving your work).

 Custom Functionality